-Name Roman and Greek Civilisation + Proseminar on Classical Mythology

-Organizational unit Department of Archaeology

-ECTS credits 6

-ID 95289

-Semesters Summer

-Teachers Marina Milićević Bradač, PhD, Full Professor (primary) Zrinka Šimić-Kanaet, PhD, Assistant Professor Ana Pavlović, PhD, Assistant Professor

-Hours Lectures30Seminar30

-Prerequisites None

-Goal Students get insight into the basic information on history and development of ancient civilizations (Greek and Roman) with special regard to geographic economical and ecological circumstances.
-The goal of seminar is for students acquire insight into the Greek mythology, to read and acquire the most import myths and sources of the myths, so they can recognize on their own iconograp rendered in arts and be able to grasp scholarly analysis and interpretation. cal, 5 to ant
+Name Roman and Greek Civilisation + Proseminar on Classical Mythology ancient civilizations (Greek and Roman) with special regard to geographical, economical and ecological circumstances.
+The goal of seminar is for students to acquire insight into the Greek mythology, to read and acquire the most important myths and sources of the myths, so they can recognize on their own iconography rendered in arts and be able to grasp scholarly analysis and interpretation.

-Teaching methods LecturesandseminarEx cathedra lectures and other ways of communication.
-Lectures are intersperswith visual and video contents, museum visits and other media formsnecessary.Seminares are processing most important Greek and Roman myths. sed

-Assessment methods Written exam.